cwnorton/shell-novice/01-filedir.md

 > and forth between directories.
 The difference between `cd ..` and `cd -` is
 > that the former brings you *up*, while the later brings you *back*.

-### Nelle's Pipeline: Organizing Files
+### Lynne's Pipeline: Organizing Files

-Knowing just this much about files and directories, Nelle is ready to organize the files that the protein assay machine will create.
+Knowing just this much about files and directories, Lynne is ready to organize the files that the protein assay machine will create.
 First,
 she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).